 I grew up in and around older cities on the East Coast and lived in places with art, artifacts and oddities found in flea markets or small neighborhood shops, in someone’s basement or on a beach and brought that practice to Seattle where I have been for many years.
 My art has been informed from the habit of collecting and the ongoing wonderment about the history and structure of cities both large and small.
 Cities have held my dreams and hopes for a long time and are the primary keepers of my remembered experiences.

 I gravitate to being a witness to life around me, an observer who has taken on the role of “documenting” unseen moments in a way that will make them meaningful.
 I look for beauty in how light plays on an urban street, an urban landscape or bounces on the window of a storefront, on the objects within or shards of glass sitting in the window of an abandoned building.
 I make images to encapsulate a back-story about a loner, dreamer, thinker, listener, protester or witness.
 I am interested in the average life and the common threads that bind us in our everyday existence.
-When it is time to shift gears and refresh, I venture into small towns and travel to the desert or less inhabited places to capture the mystery of open or empty spaces and protected lands.
+When it is time to shift gears and consider the idea of place apart from deep urban environments, I travel to less inhabited places to capture the beauty and mystery of open spaces for quiet reflection.
+This work is about stillness.